 The first objective is to consider where you should be hiring your production sound crew from.
-It is my opinion that the best method of hiring your production sound crew is to request referrals from other industry professionals that have hired that particular crew member before.
+The best method of hiring your production sound crew is to request referrals from other industry professionals that have hired that particular crew member before.
 This ensures that you’re not only getting someone who can do the job, but also someone that can get along with the rest of the crew.

 Another important consideration is what type of project you have, versus what type of production sound crew you are hiring.
-Example: You might have hired a legendary production sound mixer that has worked on feature films for most of his/her carrier on you’re fast moving reality TV show.
+Example: You might have hired a legendary production sound mixer that has worked on feature films for most of his/her career but you’re on a fast moving reality TV show.
 Your show requires that the production sound crew member must carry the recorder over his shoulder and run over hills with the contestants.
-This might be difficult for some particular production sound crew members that have become accustomed to a different format. (remember, this was only meant to be used as an example.
+This might be difficult for some particular production sound crew members that have become accustomed to a different format.
+(This was only meant to be used as an example.
 I am sure there are many production sound crew members that are up to the task of running hills).

-There are many other consideration when it comes to the importance of production sounds in the production sound crew on set.
-It has been my experience that when you have the opportunity to either hire a production sound mixer that also works as a post production sound editor, sound supervisor, post sound re-recording mixer or a production sound mixer that has a close relationship with post and follows the project through post, then it almost always that the quality of what you can expect from your production sound is greatly enhanced.
+If you have the opportunity to hire a production sound mixer that also works as a post production sound editor, sound supervisor, post sound re-recording mixer that’s great.
+Alternatively, hire a production sound mixer that has a close relationship with post and follows the project through post, then the quality of what you can expect from your production sound is greatly enhanced.